transcom/mymove/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] There are no [aXe](https://www.deque.com/products/aXe/) warnings for UI.
 * [ ] This works in IE.
 * [ ] Any new third party client side dependencies (e.g., login.gov, google analytics, CDN libraries, etc.) have been communicated to @willowbl00.
+* [ ] Request review from a member of a different team.

 ## References